Elephant Butte Dam

-Elephant Butte Dam or Elephant Butte Dike, originally Engle Dam, is a concrete gravity dam on the Rio Grande near Truth or Consequences, New Mexico.
+Elephant Butte Dam or Elephant Butte Dike, originally Engle Dam, is a concrete gravity dam on the Rio Grande near Truth or Consequences, New Mexico, in the United States.
 The dam impounds Elephant Butte Reservoir, which is used mainly for agriculture but also provides for recreation, hydroelectricity, and flood and sediment control.
 The construction of the dam has reduced the flow of the Rio Grande to a small stream for most of the year, with water being released only during the summer irrigation season or during times of exceptionally heavy snow melt.

 Etymology

 Elephant Butte is an exposed volcanic plug in Sierra County, New Mexico.
 The sides of the volcano have eroded away and left only the solidified butte-shaped core.
 It is now an island in the lake except at low-water levels, when it is connected to land by an isthmus.
 The butte was said to have the shape of an elephant lying on its side, and its name has been applied to the area since before the dam's construction.
 The nearby city of Elephant Butte was named for the rock formation.

 The original name of the dam was Engle Dam, after the nearby railroad stop at Engle, New Mexico.
 The stop was named "Engle" after the construction engineer R.L.
 Engle and was later renamed to "Engel" by the Santa Fe Railroad after their company's vice president, Edward Engel.
 Locals complained to Congress about the name change but were unsuccessful in having the name reverted.
 Today, the stop bears its original name, "Engle."

 Another name proposed for the dam and used in at least one publication was "Woodrow Wilson Dam," after the former U.S. president.

 The proposed name for the reservoir was "Lake B.M.
 Hall," after Bureau of Reclamation engineer Benjamin Mortimer Hall, who championed the project.